mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>bankAccount<strong> `object`

-JSON object descriptor that encloses the details of bank account for this subscription.
+JSON object descriptor that encloses the details of the bank account used to send the subscription amount for this subscription.

 <strong>fundingInfo<strong> `object`